LionelBirglen/HandheldForceGauge/README.md

 3. solder protoboard according to ForceGauge_Schematic.pdf
 4. assemble components on protoboard
 5. upload and run ForceGauge_Program.ino on XIAO module (compile w/ mbed-enabled)
+6. plug the usb-c connector to a suitable power supply
-6. use the sensor!
-Tactile switches have two functions each selectable with short and long press of the button
+7. use the sensor!
+Tactile switches have two functions each, selectable with short or long press of the button
-7. if bluetooth communication is desired run ForceGauge_Python_BLE_Logger.py from your local machine where Python is installed, a window will open displaying the values read by the sensor and the program will record them in a csv file with timestamps.<br/>
+8. if bluetooth communication is desired run ForceGauge_Python_BLE_Logger.py from your local machine where Python is installed, a window will open displaying the values read by the sensor and the program will record them in a csv file with timestamps.<br/>
+**Notes:**
-**Note:** local recording will overwrite the previous file if it exists, rename your files if you want to keep them!
+- local recording will overwrite the previous file if it exists, **rename your files if you want to keep them!**
+- power can be provided by a standard phone/laptop usb-c charger or a power bank for maximal portability.
+Careful though, certain power banks will shut down after a short while because not enough current is pulled.
+Use a powerbank capable of trickle charging.

 ## Bill of Materials (BOM)